erncetin/LLM_POSTGRES_PROJECT/README.md

-LLM streamlit application with postgres server on Docker .
+LLM streamlit application with postgres server on Docker.